cube3power/atsd/rule-engine/functions.md

 ## Collection Functions

-The collection functions return information about the collection or check it for the presence of the specified element.
+Collection functions return information about the collection or check it for the presence of the specified element.

 * [collection](functions-collection.md#collection)
 * [IN](functions-collection.md#in)